simmadigit/TicketServiceRepository/README.md

 # TicketServiceRepository
-This Ticket Service project can be set-up / run using the following methods
+This Ticket Service project can be set-up / run using the following methods and under Java 8 environment.

 I. Please follow the instructions to set-up the project in IDE like Eclipse.